Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-saml-app.md

 ### Asgardeo shares user attributes with apps

-Asgardeo shares the user attributes, for which the user provided consent, with the application along with **subject** attribute via SAML assertion.
+Asgardeo will share user attributes with an application, given the user has provided consent.
+User attributes along with the **subject** attribute are shared via SAML assertion.

 #### Subject